 Challenging a detection decision

-If you follow these pieces of advice and we unintentionally detect your file, you can help us fix the issue by reporting it through the Windows Defender Security Intelligence portal.
+If you follow these pieces of advice and we unintentionally detect your file, you can help us fix the issue by reporting it through the Microsoft Defender Security Intelligence portal.